Top 11 Venture Capital Firms for Supply Chain Management Startups

 Image of Construct Capital- Top VCs in Supply Chain Management

-This firm is a strong match if you are a founder building technology for core economic sectors like industrial automation or supply chain management.
-Once you secure funding, Rho’s integrated platform can help you manage and deploy your capital efficiently with business banking, corporate cards, and automated bill pay.
+This firm is a strong choice for early-stage founders building for industrial automation or supply chain management.
+After you close a round, our team at Rho can help you manage the new capital with integrated banking, cards, and bill pay.

 • Industries of focus: Enterprise Software, Industrial Automation, Supply Chain Management